Jockey Club (Buenos Aires)

-The Jockey Club is a club of Buenos Aires, Argentina.
-It was created by President Carlos Pellegrini on April 15, 1882, to gather the most important and prominent men of Argentina.
-The Jockey Club is a symbol of the oligarchy of Argentina because its membership is reserved for only a few powerful families in the country.
-In 2007, the club celebrated the 125th Anniversary of the Jockey Club.
+The Jockey Club is a club in Buenos Aires, Argentina, founded by President Carlos Pellegrini on April 15, 1882, and a group of "gentlemen representing the political and economic activity of Argentina."
+The Jockey Club gather all male members of the elite that make up the aristocracy of Argentina.

 Irrespective of its name, the club is not only a jockey club but principally a place for meetings of the members.
-When it was created the possession of horses and countries was related to power and relations with the ruling class of Argentina.
+When it was created, the possession of horses and countries was related to power and relations with the ruling class of Argentina.

-The principal headquarters are at Avenida Alvear, one of the most exclusives of Buenos Aires.
+The principal headquarters are at Avenida Alvear, one of the most exclusive parts of Buenos Aires.

-During the presidency of Juan Domingo Perón on 15 April 1953, the then headquarters at Florida Street were destroyed by Perón's supporters, who wanted to attack the symbols of the high class of Argentina after the bombing of Plaza de Mayo.
+During the presidency of Juan Domingo Perón on 15 April 1953, the headquarters at Florida Street were destroyed by Perón's supporters, who wanted to attack the symbols of the high class of Argentina after the bombing of Plaza de Mayo.